 (i) Research Papers

 Contributors may submit full research papers under the themes stated above.
-Research papers should be no more than 7000 words in length, clearly titled, and double-spaced, 12-point, PDF format, and formatted according to the ISCMA19 paper template available on the website.
+Research papers should be no more than 7000 words in length (excluding references), clearly titled, and double-spaced, 12-point, PDF format, and formatted according to the ISCMA19 paper template available on the website.
 Please make sure your full paper PDF file contains no author related information.
 All paper submissions will be submitted for double-blind peer review.
 If accepted, they will be published in full in the conference proceedings.
 A summary of findings will be presented in a 20-minute conference presentation.

 (ii) Scholarly Abstracts